davidkgriggs/Playnite-Deck/README.md

-# XBOXSERIESish
+# Playnite Deck
-XBOXSERIESish is a Theme for Playnite that emulates the XBOX Series UI
+Playnite Deck is a Theme for Playnite that emulates the Steam Deck UI

-See the Playnite Forum thread for more information: https://playnite.link/forum/thread-629.html

 Please support the Main Playnite Project: https://www.patreon.com/playnite